 Earwigs love dark, moist environments.
 So although your ear canal and brain might seem like the perfect location for an earwig, it’s actually far from it.
-Similarly to spiders, earwigs will generally stay away from predators such as humans at all costs.
+Just like spiders, earwigs will generally stay away from predators such as humans at all costs.

 Myth #2: Are Earwigs Nocturnal?

 Yes!
-Earwigs are most active at night, that’s when you’ll notice them crawling around more.
-They like to hide during the day in small cracks, seams, or anywhere else that’s damp and dark enough.
-During the day, they like to hide underneath flowerbeds and rocks in garden soil.
+Earwigs are most active at night, that’s when you’ll notice them crawling around.
+Earwigs hide during the day in small cracks, seams, or anywhere else that’s damp and dark.
+During the day, you’ll likely find them underneath flowerbeds, in garden soil, and rocks.

 Myth #3: Can Earwigs Harm Your Garden?

 No!
-These little guys are practically harmless to your garden, so you don’t have to worry if they are hiding in your garden soil.
-Like any insect, they do like to nibble on leaves, flowers, and other vegetation.
-Earwigs won’t eat away at everything in sight, but you might find some tiny bites once in a while.
+Earwigs are practically harmless to your garden.
+You don’t have to worry if you see earwigs hiding in your garden soil.
+Like any insect, they will nibble on leaves, flowers, and other vegetation.
+Earwigs won’t eat away at your garden or cause substantial damage.
+The most damage earwigs will do to your garden is leave some tiny bites on leaves.

 Myth #4: Are Earwig Dangerous or Venomous?

 No!
-Earwigs are not venomous, and are rarely dangerous.
-Earwigs can bite and pinch like any other insect, but they won’t attack unless they’re threatened.
+Earwigs are not venomous and are rarely dangerous.
+Earwigs bite and pinch like most insects, but they won’t attack unless they’re threatened.
 They do not release venom, but they can break human skin with their pincers.
-If they do break skin, be sure to wash the area with warm water and disinfectant.
+If they do break the skin, wash the area with warm water and disinfecting soap.

-Watch the area for any abnormal signs or infection.
-Like any bite, earwig bites can cause cellulitis.
-Be sure to watch out for the following symptoms in case the bite does develop:
+Watch the affected area for any abnormal reactions or infections.
+Watch out for the following symptoms in case the bite does worsen:

 Myth #5: Are Earwigs Edible?